 - 2 cans (13.5 ounces each) spinach, well-drained, pat dry with paper towels

 - 3 eggs, lightly beaten

 - 6 tablespoons butter, melted

-- Lower heat to medium-low, cover and cook, stirring occasionally, for 15 to 20 minutes, or until squash is tender.
+- Lower the heat to medium-low, cover, and cook, stirring occasionally, for 15 to 20 minutes or until the squash is tender.

 - Remove the lid and discard the thyme sprigs.
 Add the garlic, stir in the spinach, and continue to cook for 3 minutes.

-- In the meantime combine beaten eggs, nutmeg and feta cheese in a mixing bowl.
+- In the meantime, combine the beaten eggs, nutmeg, and feta cheese in a mixing bowl.

-- Remove squash mixture from heat and taste for salt and pepper; adjust accordingly and let stand for 5 minutes, then stir in the egg mixture and set it aside.
+- Remove the squash mixture from the heat and taste for salt and pepper; adjust accordingly and let stand for 5 minutes, then stir in the egg mixture and set it aside.

-- Spread squash and spinach mixture over phyllo in dish.
+- Spread the squash and spinach mixture over the first 10 phyllo layers.

 - Bake for 35 to 40 minutes, or until top is browned and flaky.

 - Let stand for 10 to 15 minutes before cutting and serving.

 - Spinach Prep: Ensure all excess liquid is removed from the spinach before adding it to the mix to avoid a wet pie.

 - Handle Phyllo with Care: Keep the phyllo sheets moist and protected under damp towels.
 This will prevent them from drying up and tearing apart.

 - Use Butter: A generous brush of melted butter on each phyllo layer ensures a golden, flaky crust.

 - Resting: Let the pie rest for about 10 minutes after baking.